CALL FOR PAPERS

 - Work method selection - Live or de-energised

-- Economic regulatory frameworks – security and reliability - impacts on customer service, investment, technology,
+- Regulatory frameworks - economic security and reliability - impacts on customer service, investment, technology,

 - Electrifying transport and the impact on the power system

-- International standardisation to support NZ adoption of technology, systems and products
+- International standardisation for NZ adoption of technology, systems and products

 - Regional challenges